 Entertainment, crazy though it may be:

-This, my dear profile 'browsers', is the link to an RP so wild and dazzling that its creator is none other than PyrothTenka herself.
+This, my dear profile 'browsers', is the link to a forum so wild and dazzling that its creator is none other than PyrothTenka herself.

 If you manage to get one of the moderators to sponsor you, you'll end up with your very own thread.
 Be warned: if your idea has even a hint of bashing, it will be shut down.